 You will not be required to carry your BRP around with you in the UK on a day to day basis.
-Therefore, it is important to keep your BRP safe at home with your passport at all times.
-You may find it useful to apply for an alternative form of identification through validate UK whilst you are in the UK (www.validateuk.co.uk/).
+You must ensure you keep your BRP safe at home with your passport at all times.
+Whilst you are in the UK, you may find it useful to apply for an alternative form of identification by visiting: www.validateuk.co.uk